cs-education/classTranscribe/readme.txt

 Unforuntately, the names of the routes (/routes) and names of some javascripts (javascripts/controllers) have similar names.
 They are in different folders, but just be aware that this the case.

-When updating Piwik, make sure that you save "config/config.ini.php" to keep your existing settings.
+When updating Piwik, make sure that you save a copy of "config/config.ini.php" to keep your existing settings.
 Then, download the new Piwik.
 Finally, replace the "config/config.ini.php" file with the one you saved.

 I put a bunch of functions into public/functions.js basically because I didn't know what they did or when they were called.